cakesolutions/sbt-cake/README.md

 Enabling this plugin in a project configures how JVM applications may be built.
 See [Java Application Archetype](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/) for more information.

+Should your Docker containers use (for example) an Alpine base image, then it will be necessary to also enable the `AshScriptPlugin` as a dependency in your project code.

 ### Plugin Configuration